josecastillolema/dotfiles/README.md

  - For [KubeVirt](https://kubevirt.io/):
    - Create the kind cluster as root
-   - The following command will allow the installation of KubeVirt in a normal user cluster but then the VMs won't be created because rootless docker/podman are unable to create pods in kind with ephemeral storage requests [kubernetes-sigs/kind#3359](https://github.com/kubernetes-sigs/kind/issues/3359):
+   - The following command will allow the installation of KubeVirt in a rootless cluster but then the VMs won't be created because rootless docker/podman are unable to create pods in kind with ephemeral storage requests [kubernetes-sigs/kind#3359](https://github.com/kubernetes-sigs/kind/issues/3359):
       ```
       $ sudo chown $USER /dev/kvm
       ```